paulopez78/devops-tools/docs/session2.md

     - Use alpine to create smaller images.
     - Create an alias to `kurl` to show that running a container is the same as running a command/process.

+- Create a Dockerfile for the 'votingapp' application.
+- Running the votingapp in a container exposing a port.

-Samples about running containers and building images are in `session2.sh`
+All Samples about running containers and building images are in `session2.sh`